-Perturbing distances.
+Perturbing Distances.
 Slightly increasing the Rips parameter value used in the algorithm makes the output also robust to small perturbations of the geodesic distances between the data points.
-In the analysis, this very mild change to the algorithm allows one to combine a result from [Chazal et al. 2011] (namely Theorem 4) with our Theorem 8.2, making the latter resilient to some degree of fuzziness in the values of the geodesic distances.
-The formal statements and proofs are technical and do not bear any conceptual novelty, furthermore a very similar analysis was already performed in [Chazal et al. 2011, §3.3], therefore we refer the reader to that paper for the details.
+In the analysis, this very mild change to the algorithm allows one to combine a result from Chazal et al. [2011] (namely Theorem 4) with our Theorem 8.2, making the latter resilient to some degree of fuzziness in the values of the geodesic distances.
+The formal statements and proofs are technical and do not bear any conceptual novelty, furthermore a very similar analysis was already performed in Chazal et al. [2011, Section 3.3]; therefore, we refer the reader to that article for the details.